-Insights: In Southern Nigeria, program designers and implementers learned that use of contraception outside of marriage was believed to encourage promiscuous behavior among girls and cause infertility.
-Providers often imposed their personal beliefs around abstinence until marriage.
+Unmarried Adolescents Insights: In Southern Nigeria, program designers and implementers learned that use of contraception outside of marriage was believed to encourage promiscuous behavior among girls and cause infertility.
+Providers often imposed their personal beliefs around abstinence until marriage on clients.
 The girls' sense of isolation prompted a desire for safe spaces where they could learn more about their bodies and sexual health.
 Girls also felt anxious about their future and looked for ways to achieve their educational and financial aspirations.

-Examples of HCD processes employed: Design research methods like storytelling, photo narratives, and direct field observations were used to generate insights.
+Examples of HCD processes employed: This project was created using a three-part design phase, followed by adaptive implementation.
+The first phase applied design research methods like storytelling, photo narratives, identification of trusted sources and direct field observations.
 This was followed by insight synthesis which was done collaboratively amongst the youth and adults who formed the program team.
-Thereafter, prototypes of potential interventions allowed the program team to test ideas and respond in real-time to the insights generated from the field.
-Interventions were then refined based on findings from testing.
+The third phase was the prototyping phase to test and refine interventions.
+Prototypes of potential interventions allowed the program team to test ideas and respond in realtime to the insights generated from the field.